overlookmotel/sequelize-hierarchy/README.md

 * Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?).
 Would not affect API or behaviour, just improve performance.
 * Ensure all tests work within transactions
-* Pass `options.logging` to all all queries within hooks

 ## Known issues